Getting to Know the AP Art and Design Course

-- The teacher and students have access to a digital camera and a computer equipped with image editing software and an internet connection as well as a digital projector and screen for viewing and discussing works of art and design.
+- The teacher and students have access to a digital camera and a computer equipped with image editing software and an internet connection, as well as a digital projector and screen for viewing and discussing works of art and design.

-- The course provides opportunities for students to practice and develop the skills in following skill categories:
+- The course provides opportunities for students to practice and develop skills in the following skill categories:

 - Skill Category 1: Inquiry and Investigation